-- After a complete recovery where the backup of a control file is not used in recovery. - If the archive logs are used for a standby database.
-If you must reset the archive logs, then you have to recreate the standby database.
+- After a complete recovery when the backup of a control file was not used in recovery. - On the primary database, if the archive logs are used for a standby database.
+However, if you must reset the archive logs, you will need to recreate the standby database.

-If you select to reset the logs when the Restore until option is set to Now, a warning is displayed, stating that you should reset the logs only if you use a backup of the control file for restore.
+If you reset the logs when the Restore until option is set to Now, a warning is displayed, stating that you should reset the logs only if you use a backup of the control file for restore.